wdehoog/donnie/readme.md

 I use it on my Oneplus One running it's SailfishOS port.
 For Content Server I use `minidlna` and `minimserver` and for Renderer `mopidy/upmpdcli` on a computer and `rygel` on my phone.

+See the [screenshots](https://github.com/wdehoog/donnie/tree/master/screenshots) directory for how it looks.

 Note that it is still fresh and under development so things might not work as expected.

 ### Features